XRPLF/xrpl-dev-portal/content/concepts/accounts/cryptographic-keys.md

 ## Master Key Pair

 The master key pair consists of a private key and a public key.
-The address of an account is derived from the account's master key pair, so they are [intrinsically related](accounts.html#address-encoding).
+The address of an account is derived from the account's master key pair, so they are intrinsically related.
 You cannot change or remove the master key pair, but you can disable it.

 The [wallet_propose method][] is one way of generating a master key pair.
 The response from this method shows the account's seed, address, and master public key together.
-For some other ways of setting up master key pairs, see [Set Up Secure Signing](set-up-secure-signing.html).
+For some other ways of setting up master key pairs, see [Secure Signing](secure-signing.html).

 **Warning:** If a malicious actor learns your master private key (or seed), they have full control over your account, unless your master key pair is disabled.
 They can take all the money your account holds and do other irreparable harm.
 Treat your secret values with care!